evanarlian/redis/README.md

 * todo

 # Flaws
-* one connection is mapped to one thread, thus cannot handle a lot of connection
+* One connection is mapped to one thread, thus cannot handle massive number of connections.
 * RwLock is kinda pointless, since seemingly read-only operations such as GET can be a write operation too because of passive key eviction.
 * RDB reader is not implemented completely.